How to Build Natural Stone Steps Like the Pros Do It

 To use a big stone for one step, you'll need to measure your desired size, keeping in mind the dimensions you're going for.
 The size and width of your step play a significant role in this.

 We recommend using medium sized stones if you're doing this for the first time.
 Because an overly-large stone would require manual or mechanical help, and a very small stone would require some experience as they aren't easy to put together in a way that looks great.
+Consider the size used in the types of stone on the outside of a house and aim for that size.

 How Much Does it Cost to Build Natural Stone Steps?